elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/articles/managing-multiple-companies.md

 #Managing Multiple Companies

-ERPNext allows you to create multiple companies in a single ERPNext instance.
+Revalue ERP allows you to create multiple companies in a single Revalue ERP instance.

 In one account has multiple companies, you will find option to select Company in each transactions.
 While most of the records (mostly transactions) will be separated based on Company, there are few masters like Item, Item Group, Customer Group, Territory etc. which are common among all the companies.